Henry Sy and John Gokongwei

 It was time to get into the bigger, and riskier, game played by big multinationals like Procter and Gamble and Nestle.
 I saw that all they did to capture the market was to brand their products, for instance their coffee and their toothpaste.
 That is, give their coffee and toothpaste a name, a face, and an image that customers would instantly recognize and identify with quality.
 Me, I dreamt that one day I would be the Philippine Nestle or General Foods.
 So the Manufacturing Age for me was giving way to the AGE of BRANDS.

 So, we put up CFC, and our first successful product was Blend 45, an instant coffee we put out to directly compete with Nestle's Nescafe.
-We positioned it as "the poor man's coffee," hired top movie star Susan Roces to endorse it, and employed Procter-and-Gamble veterans to sell it.
+We positioned it as "the poor man's coffee," hired top movie star Susan Roces to endorse it, and employed Procter & Gamble marketing veterans to market it.
 Basically, we took a page out of the multinational book, and applied it to our business.
 We gave our coffee, snack food, candy, and chocolates a name, a face, an image.
-Today, Jack and Jill, Max candy, and Cloud 9 have become household names.
+Today, Great Taste Coffee, Jack and Jill, Max candy, and Cloud 9 have become household names.

 The success of URC opened up many opportunities for our group.
 We had the choice to focus on food where we were very successful-or to pursue other businesses.
 We decided that there were too many good opportunities to pass up, and that remaining in our comfort zone would stunt our growth.
 So we got into the Age of Expansion.